sornicus/EbonBars-Releases/README.md

 ---

 ## Changelog

+### 0.4.3
+- **In-session reset popup fix** — the "layout changed" popup no longer fires at level 1 immediately after a Self Terminate / roguelike reset mid-session.
+Root cause: `atMaxLevel` was not cleared when the reset was detected in-session, causing the next `ACTIONBAR_SLOT_CHANGED` event (bars wiped by reset) to trigger the popup incorrectly.
+Relogging previously worked around this since runtime rebuilds from scratch on login.
+- **Max level save popup fix** — fresh characters who level to 80 mid-session now correctly receive the prompt to save their layout.
+Previously only showed at login.
+- **Bug report** — `Ready To Track Changes` runtime flag now included in the diagnostic snapshot.

 ### 0.4.2
 - **`/eb resetstate`** — new command that resets all flags and settings to defaults while preserving your saved layouts.
 Use this if the addon gets into a bad state before filing a bug report.